nicolinux72/groovy-activerecord/README.md

 def merge()
 ```

-You could found all thes methods inside the class
+You could found all these methods inside the class
 [ActiveRecordRepository]
 (https://github.com/nicolinux72/groovy-activerecord/blob/master/src/main/groovy/it/nicolasanti/autoconfigure/ActiveRecordRepository.groovy)

-# working example
+# Working example

-See test classes for a working example: you'll find an entity class named [Studente](https://github.com/nicolinux72/groovy-activerecord/blob/master/src/test/groovy/it/nicolasanti/autoconfigure/Studente.groovy) (italian word for student) with and id, a name and a surname.
-The ActiveRecord methods are tested in the class [ActiveRecordTest](https://github.com/nicolinux72/groovy-activerecord/blob/master/src/test/groovy/it/nicolasanti/autoconfigure/ActiveRecordTest.groovy).
+If you are interested in see a workging example you could take a look to test classes: you'll find an entity class named [Studente](https://github.com/nicolinux72/groovy-activerecord/blob/master/src/test/groovy/it/nicolasanti/autoconfigure/Studente.groovy) (with means student, in italian) with and id, a name and a surname as only properties.
+The injected ActiveRecord methods are tested in the class [ActiveRecordTest](https://github.com/nicolinux72/groovy-activerecord/blob/master/src/test/groovy/it/nicolasanti/autoconfigure/ActiveRecordTest.groovy).